heidikumar/DockerNotes/README.md

 Look at history of an image:
 	`docker history {{ImageID#}}`

 Container related commands
 ---------------------------

-Run an image of a server:
+Example of running an image of a server:
 	`docker run -it -p 8080:8080 {{ImageID#}}`

+Here we have:  <br />
--it makes it run interactive
+-it makes it run interactive <br />
--p assigns ports, which is set up as VM_Port:Local_Machine_Port
+-p assigns ports, which is set up as VM_Port:Local_Machine_Port <br />

+Other useful tags: <br />
+-d run container in detatched state from terminal <br />
+-e set enviroment variables <br />

 Docker Compose
 --------------